WGillian/learn-programming/content/web-developer/tasks/reactStaticSite.md

 2.

-[Setup your project in a fresh repo](./cloneReactSeedInstructions.md) Go build it.
+[Setup your project in a fresh repo](./cloneReactSeedInstructions.md)

+Go build it.

+Setup a build on circleci for your project: https://circleci.com/docs/1.0/getting-started/ (The build should pass before you send us a PR)

 And submit PRs which are less than 6 screens of diff high so we can review your work / progress.